 Please submit only previously unpublished material.

-The journal Perspectivas is now accepting submissions for the February 2018 issue.
-Prospective contributors are encouraged to submit original work on any topic related to Latina/o theology, religious thought, history or ministry.
-Given the 500th Anniversary of the Reformation this coming Fall 2017, any related work to this milestone is welcome.
-We especially encourage submissions that draw from multiple disciplines (e.g. anthropology, philosophy, sociology, history, literature, political science, etc.) and are written from decolonial and/or postcolonial perspectives.
-In the spirit of taking teología en conjunto seriously, we also welcome the submission of collaborative essays.
+The journal Perspectivas is now accepting submissions year-round.
+Prospective contributors are encouraged to submit original work on any topic related to Latinx theology, religious thought and traditions, history, biblical studies, or ministry.
+We are particularly interested in submissions that draw from multiple disciplines (e.g. anthropology, philosophy, sociology, history, literature, political science, cultural and race studies, etc.) and are written from liberationist, decolonial and/or postcolonial perspectives.
+In the spirit of producing knowledge and doing teología en conjunto, we also welcome the submission of collaborative essays.
 We encourage contributors to be creative and innovative in their writing.
-All articles submitted to the journal undergo a rigorous and anonymous peer-review process.

 General guidelines for articles: